sievericcardo/greenhouse_dt_project/HOWTORUN.md

 >  python3 -m actuator water 18 5
 >  ```

-> **Note:** the mapping between GPIO_pin and actuator component is modeled in the asset model and based on this information the right component will always be activated.
+> **Note:** the mapping between GPIO_pin and Actuator component is modeled in the asset model and based on this information the right component will always be activated.

 You can find [here](#brief-actuator-functioning) a brief description of the Actuator functioning